 Treating and preventing crown hair loss

-Crown hair transplants are not always the first port of call to realising hair regrowth.
+Crown hair transplants are not always the first treatment option.
 We understand that they can be expensive and If you’re just starting to lose your hair, other non-surgical hair loss treatments may be more beneficial.
-However, it is comforting to know that a transplant can be an option if you find that certain treatments aren’t working.

-By using non-surgical hair loss treatments like Finasteride, Minoxidil, and in some cases PRP injections, you can increase the density of each hair and therefore hide any visible scalp.
-This means that by treating hair loss, it is possible to hide signs of crown hair loss and balding.
+By using non-surgical hair loss treatments like Finasteride, Minoxidil, and in some cases PRP injections, you can prevent further hair loss and increase the density of each hair helping to hide any visible scalp.
+Together with undergoing surgery this will help to restore hair in your crown and prevent future hair loss in the area.

 Have a look at the case below.
 You will notice the patient is experiencing thinning and balding of his crown.
 By taking treatment to promote hair growth and thicken hair he has treated his hair loss and hidden more scalp in his crown.
 This has reversed his Norwood 3 Vertex/ Norwood 4V, to a Norwood 2V/ Norwood 3.